 What does it mean to get started with They Ask, You Answer?

-Without a strategic structure in place, one of two things will happen: One, a company will never really move forward, not knowing exactly how to begin or who should own the initiative.
-Or two, a single business leader will try to go from 0-60, speeding ahead without a clear plan, only to meet resistance and confusion in coworkers, leading to frustration and abandonment.
+- A single business leader will try to go from 0-60, speeding ahead without a clear plan, only to meet resistance and confusion in coworkers, leading to frustration and abandonment.

 They Ask, You Answer works best when the company leadership, marketing, and sales are all on board for the initiative.